botpress/docs/docs/channels/telegram.md

 ```

 2. Restart Botpress and talk to your Telegram bot.
 The webhook will be configured automatically to point to `<EXTERNAL_URL>/api/v1/messaging/webhooks/<YOUR_BOT_ID/telegram`
+3. Go back to the Telegram's BotFather and whitelist the public domain name of your bot using the BotFather command `/setdomain`.